-Catherine is the Institute’s resident historian.
-She joined the Institute in November 2008 from academia.
-She leads the Institute’s work on the history of Whitehall and reform and on managing changes of government.
-Catherine is an expert commentator on:
+Catherine is the Institute’s resident historian, leading its work on the history of Whitehall and the reform and management of change in government.
+Catherine, who joined the Institute in November 2008 after a career in academia, is an expert commentator on:

 - Managing general elections and changes of government